sbc100/webports/README.rst

 **Note to Windows users**: These scripts are written in bash and must be launched from a Cygwin shell.
-While many of the scripts should work under Cygwin naclports is only tested on Linux and Mac so YMMV.
+While many of the scripts should work under Cygwin, naclports is only tested on Linux and Mac so YMMV.

 Binary Packages